muratk3n/thirdwave/en/README.md

 ---

-Playing musical chairs with carbon will be hard to track..
-Must quash this shit at its source.
-If we enforce production of green fuel at the source, then all the way down the line no checks will be necessary.

----

 "US utilities are moving ahead with hydrogen pilot programs as part of their push toward net-zero emissions, with San Diego Gas & Electric and Dominion Energy April 19 providing details about projects to